Thursday, January 10, 2008

 shannon@foodbuzz.com

-At 9:59 PM, Blogger Another Outspoken Female said...
+At 9:59 PM, Blogger GS said...

 We miss you Plum.
 Come back soon :)

-At 8:55 AM, Blogger Lazy cow said...
+At 8:55 AM, Blogger lazy cow said...

 Yum, I love chocolate-covered sultanas but have never thought of making my own!
 Don't think I've ever tasted fresh redcurrants though.

-At 2:18 PM, Blogger insane scribbler said...
+At 2:18 PM, Blogger Saikat said...

 Hi,